daishir0/WebDiffAlert/README.md

 - The program uses multiple user agents to try accessing websites that might block certain user agents.
 - **Selenium Integration**: The tool now supports websites with dynamic content loaded by JavaScript.
 By setting `use_selenium: true` in the site configuration, WebDiffAlert will use a headless browser to render the page with JavaScript before capturing the content.
 - All data is stored in the `data` directory, and logs are stored in the `log` directory.
+ - **English Preview in Emails**: When the detected difference is English, only the first N lines (default 10) of the English text are included in the email body, and the Japanese summary is generated from the full text.
+You can change the number of lines via `mail.english_preview_lines` in `config.yaml`.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.